 Japanese Greetings in Cultural Aspect

-The word “Aisatsu (あいさつ)” means “Greeting” in Japanese, is more than just “Hello”.
+The word “Aisatsu (あいさつ)“, which means “greeting” in Japanese, is more than just “hello”.
 In some cases, it’s not just what you say, but how you say it.
-This means body language will also play a role in how you use Japanese greetings throughout the day, based on the situation, and those with whom you are speaking.
+This means that body language will also play a role in how you use Japanese greetings throughout the day, depending on the situation and who you are talking to.

 “Aisatsu” is very important and is taught from early childhood.
-For example, it is not uncommon for school kids to greet every passing student of a higher grade as a sign of respect.
+For example, it is not uncommon for students to greet every passing student of a higher grade as a sign of respect.

-Also important in the workplace, Japanese greetings can create a positive working environment and great relationships with each other.
-Another interesting thing to note is that Handshaking is not as common, and “Bowing” is much more prevalent as a custom.
+Also important in the workplace, Japanese greetings can create a positive work environment and great relationships.
+It is also interesting to note that handshaking is not as common and bowing is much more common as a custom.

-The Japanese culture reflects that the locals do the “Ojigi (お辞儀)”[Bow] because it shows respect and willingness to lower yourself in a vulnerable position in front of the other person.
+Japanese culture reflects that the locals do the “Ojigi (お辞儀) or bow” because it shows respect and willingness to lower oneself in a vulnerable position in front of the other person.

-It is said that the “Bow” was transmitted from China to Japan around 500 to 800 when Buddhism spread.
-Initially, it is said that by bowing to the opponent and showing his head, he showed that he had no intention of attacking or hostility.
+It is said that the “bow” was transmitted from China to Japan around 500 to 800 as Buddhism spread.
+Originally, it was said that by bowing and showing one’s head to one’s opponent, one showed that one had no intention of attacking or being hostile.

-Please note that you are also expected to do this even if you are a foreigner just traveling to the country.
-There are three types of bows that you can do while saying your Japanese greetings, and this includes:
+Please note that you are expected to do this even if you are a foreigner just visiting the country.
+There are three types of bows that you can make while saying your Japanese greetings.
+Please read more about these 3 types of bows as the following.

-30 degrees of bow mainly used for business situations and when meeting people for the first time.
-This is also perfect to use when saying hello to your bosses or when you want to welcome customers.
+30 degree bow is mainly used in business situations and when meeting people for the first time.
+This is also perfect for saying hello to your boss or greeting customers.

-“Keirei” is more formal than “Esahku“, and it is used to express deep gratitude and welcome to customers and people they meet for the first time.
+“Keirei” is more formal than “Eshaku” and is used to express deep gratitude and welcome to customers and people one meets for the first time.

-In general, when you hear “A scene of exchanging greetings”, you probably imagine the timing of meeting and parting.
-People greet each other when they come to work or return home in the morning at work, when they wake up or go out in the morning at home, or when they meet and talk with their neighbors and break up.
-This is not limited to Japan but is almost the same in the world.
+In general, when you hear “A scene of exchanging greetings,” you probably imagine the time of meeting and parting.
+People greet each other when they come to work or go home in the morning at work, when they wake up or go out in the morning at home, or when they meet and talk with their neighbors and say goodbye.
+This is not limited to Japan, but is almost the same all over the world.

 Ohayō gozaimasu | (おはようございます) | Good morning |